lsst-dm/dm_dev_guide/tools/git_lfs.rst

 .. _git-lfs-anonymous:

+.. note:: This step is only required if you are anonymously authenticating with Git LFS.

-If you will be anonymously authenticating then you must configure git to use no username and password with the git-lfs server.
+If you are anonymously authenticating then you must configure git to use an empty username and password with the git-lfs server.
 Add this to your :file:`~/.gitconfig` file.

 .. code-block:: text